guion08/Projeto_recriando_a_interface_da_netflix/README.md

-# Projeto: Recliando a interface da Netflix
+# Projeto: Recriando a interface da Netflix
 ## - Objetivo:
 Recriar a página da netflix aplicando o conteúdo demonstrado no curso.